jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 The idea is simple: when you have many types that follow the same constructor signature, you use IL Emit to create a delegate for instantiating them, avoiding the overhead of reflection on every object creation.

 {{< notice >}}
 The first call to compile the delegate is expensive.
-Only use this approach when you'll create many instances over time, so the initial cost is amortized.
+This is only makes sense if you will be calling the compiled delegate many times.
 {{< /notice >}}

 Here’s a thread-safe factory using IL Emit: